PennyroyalTea/strava_shadow_run/README.md

-# GPX Track Viewer
+# Strava runs comparison

-A simple web application that allows users to upload GPX files and visualize the tracks on an interactive map.
+A web application that allows you to upload and compare multiple GPX tracks on an interactive map.
+Perfect for comparing your Strava runs against each other!

 ## Features

-- Upload GPX files from your computer
+- Upload multiple GPX files simultaneously
-- View the track on an interactive map
+- View and compare multiple tracks on an interactive map
+- Each track gets a unique color for easy identification
+- Time-based animation with synchronized markers
+- Toggle track smoothing for cleaner visualization
-- Automatic centering and zooming to show the entire track
+- Automatic centering and zooming to show all tracks

-## Getting Started
+## Running locally

 1. Install dependencies:
 ```bash